-Realtor’s Guide: How to Sell Oil-Heated Homes in Medford, NJ
+Realtor’s Guide: How to Sell Oil-Heated Homes

 When you’re selling a home, it’s not just the outside appearance that counts.
 Even if your home has a nice coat of paint and a well-groomed yard, potential home buyers are ultimately looking for features that will cater to their family’s needs—and save money in the process.
 Now that there is a widespread awareness of the importance of environmental protection, houses with eco-friendly features are selling for higher prices than their outdated counterparts.
 One of the features that realtors often overlook when evaluating a house’s environmental consciousness is the use of heating oil.
 Let the experts at Harriett’s help you learn about the benefits of oil-heated homes to pass along to potential buyers.

 To get more information about the services offered by Harriett’s Energy Solutions, contact us online or call (609) 451-0914 today!

 Benefits of Oil Heat in a Home

 - Environmental friendliness – In terms of overall emissions, oil heat is far superior to gas heat.
 In recent years, the sulfur content of heating oil has been reduced by 93% and emissions have gone down by approximately 95%.
 As an added bonus, oil heat systems create far less soot—meaning less dirt and odors—than traditional gas heaters.

 - Energy efficiency – According to the US Department of Energy, heating oil averages 16% higher energy efficiency than gas.

 - Savings – Though gas and oil prices are on the rise, the cost of heating oil has been consistently lower on average depending on the state in which you live.
 While converting to gas heating can typically cost up to $9,000, maintaining an oil heater can eliminate such pricy expenses.
 The Consumer Energy Council of America (CECA) concluded that converting from oil to gas heat is financially unwise.